paveljurca/notes/sber/a.md

 .

-My life, and by extension everyone else's is meaningless / Bender, Futurama
+My life, and by extension everyone else's is meaningless / Bender Futurama

-.

-Sociální sítě, facebook a rychlá komunikace mezi lidmi.
-To mi připadá zásadnější než umělá inteligence a algoritmy.
-Vytváří to větší celky. [..]
-Překotnost změn je veliká. Člověk je tvor, který možná není připraven tak rychlé změny podstupovat / Libor Winkler 18.
-10. 2016

 .